The Windup Girl: Plot summary

-Jaidee's replacement and former protégé, Kanya, discovers the new plague and sets about trying to contain it while dealing with guilt of being Akkarat's mole and betraying Jaidee.
-She reluctantly seeks help from Gibbons, the scientist at the heart of the Thai seedbank, who is revealed to be a renegade AgriGen scientist.
-He identifies the new plague and gives Kanya clues that lead her to Anderson's factory.
+Jaidee's protégé and successor, Kanya, discovers the new plague and tries to contain it while dealing with the guilt of being Akkarat's mole.
+She seeks help from Gibbons, a renegade AgriGen scientist now working at the Thai seedbank, who identifies the disease and links it to Anderson's factory.

-Anderson meets with Akkarat and the Somdet Chaopraya.
-Anderson offers to supply a new strain of GM rice and a private army from AgriGen to repel the White Shirts in exchange for access to the seedbank and lowering of the trade barriers.
-Knowing of the Somdet Chaopraya's addiction to sexual novelty, he takes him to Emiko's club.
-When the Somdet Chaopraya and his entourage later sexually humiliate and degrade her, Emiko snaps and kills them.
-She escapes and seeks refuge with Anderson.
-Akkarat accuses General Pracha of orchestrating the Somdet Chaopraya's assassination, and the capital is plunged into civil war.
+Anderson meets with Akkarat and the nation's regent, the Somdet Chaopraya.
+Anderson offers an AgriGen army to repel the White Shirts in exchange for access to the seedbank.
+He later takes the Somdet Chaopraya to Emiko's club; when the regent sexually degrades her, Emiko snaps and kills him.
+Akkarat accuses the Environment Ministry of orchestrating the assassination, plunging the capital into civil war.
+Anderson shelters Emiko and makes a deal with Hock Seng to secure her safety.